AdmiralGaust/OSCP-notes/info/active-directory-theory.md

 * To dump hashes we first need to have local admin privileges.
 We can then use mimikatz to dump the password hashes.

+* We can also dump TGT and TGS tickets using mimikatz.

+* TGS is encrypted using the SPN's password hash.
+If we are able to decrypt it using brute force or guessing (in a technique known as Kerberoasting), we will know the password hash of SPN.
+Further, we can crack this password hash to get clear text password of the service account.

+* The user and group permissions in TGS are not verified by the application.
+If we can get SPN password, we can forge the TGS to become any user.
+This forged ticket is known as silver(or golden) ticket.

+* If we get TGT of other user, we can impersonate to be that user.

+## Lateral Movement

+* __Pass The Hash Attacks__

+The Pass the Hash (PtH) technique allows an attacker to authenticate to a remote system or service using a user's NTLM hash instead of the associated plaintext password.
+Note that this will not work for Kerberos authentication but only for server or service(like SMB) using NTLM authentication.

+_Use it to extract NTLM hashes of all users who have previously logged in to the local machine and then utilize them to get shell as these users._

+* __Overpass the Hash__

+PtH techniques can be used to authenticate to only NTLM supported services.
+Thus, upgrading NTLM hash to TGT may be quite helpful.

+Utilize Pth technique to get shell as different user.
+Once shell is obtained, perform any action which requires domain permissions.
+Doing this would subsequently create a TGT.